 - When possible, clamp down materials to avoid slippage.

-- Carpel tunnel syndrome can be minimized or avoided by using tools with wide handles, avoiding tight grips, and rest periods with hand flexing exercises.
+- Avoid using tools with wide hanldes, avoid tight grips, and rest the hands with flexing exercises to minimize the risk of carpel tunnel syndrome.
 Linoleum cutting is softer to work, and thus can reduce musculoskeletal injury.

 2.4.2 Collagraphs

-Collagraphs are prints produced by using a collage of different materials glued onto a rigid support.
-A wide variety of materials and adhesives can be used in making collagraphs.
+Collagraphs are prints produced using a collage of different materials glued onto a rigid support.
+You can use a wide variety of materials and adhesives in making collagraphs.

 Hazards: